amberbit/elixir-cocktails/elixir-cocktails/phoenix/cookies/post.md

 ## The problem

 Suppose you want to store some temporarily key:value data, based on user selection or preferences.
-You want, that data, to be accessible after page refresh, until they reach their expiration date.
-Using the browser cookies, is the simplest way, you are possible to do that kind of things.
+You want that data to be accessible after page refresh, until some future expiration date.

 ## The solution

-We are going to use connection Plug([`Plug.Conn`](http://hexdocs.pm/plug/Plug.Conn.html)).
+Using browser cookies is the usual way of solving those sort of problems.
+We are going to use ([`Plug.Conn`](http://hexdocs.pm/plug/Plug.Conn.html)) to read and write cookies from our phoenix application.

 ### Writing cookies

-To write cookies, we need to use `Plug.Conn` function `put_resp_cookie(conn, key, value, opts \\ [])`.
+To write a cookie, we need to use `Plug.Conn` function [`put_resp_cookie(conn, key, value, opts \\ [])`](http://hexdocs.pm/plug/Plug.Conn.html#put_resp_cookie/4).
 As an example, let's use basic `index` action

-##### Temporarily/session cookies
+##### Temporary cookies

-By default, expiration time is set to browser session life time
+By default, no expiration time is set, which means the cookies will be cleared when user closes the browser.
+Let's set two temporary/session cookies:

     def index(conn, _params) do
         conn = Plug.Conn.put_resp_cookie(conn, "first_cookie_key", "first_cookie_value")